Enrico Caruso: Later career and personal life

 A fastidious dresser, Caruso took at least two baths a day and enjoyed good food and convivial company.
 He forged a particularly close bond with his Met and Covent Garden colleague Antonio Scotti – an amiable and stylish baritone from Naples.
-Caruso was superstitious and habitually carried several good-luck charms with him when he sang.
-He played cards for relaxation and sketched friends, other singers and musicians.
-His wife, Dorothy, said that by the time she knew him, her husband's favourite hobby was compiling scrapbooks.
-He also amassed valuable collections of rare postage stamps, coins, watches and antique snuffboxes.
+Caruso was very superstitious and habitually carried several good-luck charms with him when he sang.
+He often played cards for relaxation, especially the games, Scopa and Bazzica.
+An expert caricaturist, he made countless sketches of himself, friends, singers, musicians and even strangers.
+His wife, Dorothy, said that by the time she knew him, her husband's favourite hobby was compiling scrapbooks of his caricatures and reviews of his singing.
+He also amassed valuable collections of rare coins, postage stamps, watches and antique snuffboxes.
 Caruso was a heavy smoker of strong Egyptian cigarettes.
-This deleterious habit, combined with a lack of exercise and the punishing schedule of performances that Caruso willingly undertook season after season at the Met, may have contributed to the persistent ill-health which afflicted the last year of his life.
+This deleterious habit, combined with a lack of exercise and the punishing schedule of performances that Caruso willingly undertook at the Met each season (Incredibly, he sang as often as 7 times a week) may have contributed to the persistent ill-health which plagued him the last year of his life.